Mexican Green Spaghetti Recipe (Espagueti Verde)

 This is similar to cream or lighter than American heavy cream.
 I love it and think it works amazing in cream based sauces.

 You can find it in Mexican grocery stores or on Amazon and comes in cans like evaporated milk.
-Unfortunately there is no vegan version of it yet.
+Unfortunately there is there is no dairy-free version of it yet.

 Why You’ll Love This Recipe